Stripe Pro Addon

 Enabling recurring Stripe payments for a form

-Once you’ve checked this box, you’ll need to complete the other fields in this section, which include:
+Once you’ve enabled this option, you’ll need to complete the other fields in this section, which include:

 • Plan Name: Enter a title for the subscription.
 This will appear in the transactions for this form in your Stripe account.